 Let’s move from theory to action!
 Make Ukrainian vocabulary stickers using our Vocabulary section.

 What are your favorite (fun and effective) ways to learn Ukrainian vocabulary?
-Share with us in comments! 🙂
+Share with us in the comments! 🙂

 Learning Ukrainian and looking for great resources?